-Meet a few of the CAFNR students in Marching Mizzou who will perform in the 2022 Macy’s Thanksgiving Day Parade.
+Meet a few of the CAFNR students in Marching Mizzou who performed in the 2022 Macy’s Thanksgiving Day Parade.

 Founded in 1885, Marching Mizzou is the marching band for the University of Missouri.
 With 350 members, the band features students from nearly every major at Mizzou – including numerous students from the College of Agriculture, Food and Natural Resources.
-For the first time in the band’s history, Marching Mizzou will participate in the Macy’s Thanksgiving Day Parade.
-Support Marching Mizzou by tuning into the parade, which will run from 9 a.m. to noon on Thursday, Nov.
-24.
+For the first time in the band’s history, Marching Mizzou participated in the Macy’s Thanksgiving Day Parade.

 Isaac Abbott, senior, natural resource science and management, plays trumpet